Reach Out Today

 What Is Farmapram?

 Simply put, Farmapram is Mexican Xanax, the version of the drug most prescribed in Mexico.
-Like Xanax, it’s based on the generic drug alprazolam.
+Like Xanax, Farmapram is based on the generic drug alprazolam.
 Alprazolam is the most commonly prescribed psychiatric medication in the United States.
 According to one estimate, over 48 million prescriptions for alprazolam are written each year.
+Farmapram is manufactured in Mexico, while Xanax is produced by Pfizer in the U.S.

 Alprazolam is commonly prescribed to treat anxiety, panic disorders, and depression.
 It’s a benzodiazepine, a family of drugs that act on the brain to produce a sense of calm.
 They do this by increasing levels of GABA, a neurotransmitter that prevents the brain and central nervous system from getting overstimulated.
 When the brain is overstimulated, seizures, anxiety, and other problems can result, which is why drugs like Farmapram can be so helpful.